moysklad/api-remap-1.2-doc-in/source/includes/documents/_enter.md

 ### Create Stock Adjustment item

-Request to create a new item in Stock Adjustment.
+Request to create a new item in the Stock Adjustment.
 For successful creation, the following fields must be specified in the request body:

-+ **assortment** - Link to the product/service/series/modification that the item represents.
++ **assortment** - Link to the product/service/series/product variant that the item represents.
-You can also specify a field named **service**, **variant** according to what the indicated item is.
-You can read more about this field in the description [Stock Adjustment items](../documents/#transactions-stock-adjustment-stock-adjustment-stock-adjustment-items)
+You can also specify a field named **service** or **variant** depending on what the indicated item is.
+Learn more about this field in the description of [Stock Adjustment items](../documents/#transactions-stock-adjustment-stock-adjustment-stock-adjustment-items).
 + **quantity** - Quantity of the specified item.
-Must be positive, otherwise an error will occur.
+It must be positive, otherwise an error occurs.
 You can create both one and some Stock Adjustment items at the same time.
 All items created by this request will be added to the existing ones.

 **Parameters**